Temps and termites are on the rise. Schedule your free inspection today.

 800-937-8398 Call us for a free quote Contact us

-Very few spider bites result in victims requiring urgent medical attention or treatment.
-However, North America does have a couple of spiders that can cause some real harm to animals and humans if bitten.
-For those living in the western half of the United States, such as CaliforniaArizona and Nevada, there is a slightly higher likelihood of running into arachnids that can produce a bite that might pose a health risk.
-The warmer, drier, weather is key to these spiders surviving and Western Exterminator spider experts can help you deal with these spiders around your property.
-Contact a Western Exterminator spider control specialist to avoid bites and spider problems.
+For those living in the western half of the United States, such as California, Arizona, and Nevada, there is a slightly higher chance of running into arachnids that can produce a bite that might pose a health risk.
+The warmer, drier weather is key to these spiders surviving, and Western Exterminator spider experts can help you deal with these spiders around your property.
+Contact a Western Exterminator spider control technician to avoid bites and spider problems.

 What do spider bites look like?

-Most spider bites have little in the way any kind of sign.
-They are very rarely painful or felt at the time of the bite, since the majority of species of spider in the U.S. have fangs that are too small to really feel them.
+Most spider bites might not show up much at all.
+They are very rarely painful or felt at the time of the bite since the majority of species of spiders in the U.S. have fangs that are too small to be felt.

 Symptoms of spider bites

-Most spider bites will have little effect on people but some species can cause a reaction due to the venom injected.
-Spiders are not seeking humans to bite because they prefer to save their bites, and venom, to capture and incapacitate food.
+Most spider bites will have little effect on people, but some species can cause a reaction due to the venom injected.
+Spiders do not seek humans to bite because they prefer to save their bites and venom to capture and incapacitate food.
 Humans are not on any spider's menu, so sometimes spiders will even provide "dry" bites that will be painful to deter further involvement, but not inject venom, leading to non-poisonous spider bites.

-There is no definitive list of spider bite symptoms and it can vary from spider to spider and the tolerance level of the person bitten.
-Most spider bites go unnoticed and cause no more than a mild reaction in people like inflammation of the skin, minor swelling and itching.
-Some spider bites however can lead to lots of pain, gangrene and even necrotic wounds.
+There is no definitive list of spider bite symptoms, and they can vary from spider to spider and from the tolerance level of the person bitten.
+Most spider bites go unnoticed and cause no more than a mild reaction in people, like inflammation of the skin, minor swelling, and itching.
+Some spider bites, however, can be difficult to heal.

 Treatment for spider bites

-Read more facts about the bites of the Black widow and Brown recluse spider:
+Read more facts about the bites of the black widow, brown recluse spider, and more:

 Black widow spider bites